rnag/rnag.github.io/_posts/2026-04-16-half-marathons-by-state.md

   - 50-states
 ---

-**Progress:** 15 / 51 states
+**Progress:** 15 states completed
 ⭐ = Personal Record (PR)

-I’m working toward running a half marathon in every U.S. state (13.1 × 50/51).
+I’m working toward running a half marathon in every U.S. state and DC.

-Before each race, I keep a simple tradition: carb-load the night before — usually pasta.
-When I can, I’ll share pre-race spots that are worth checking out.
+Before each race, I keep a simple tradition: carb-loading the night before — usually pasta.
+Whenever possible, I’ll also share memorable pre-race spots worth checking out.

-This is a running log of races so far — times, courses, and a few notes along the way.
+This page is a running log of races so far — times, courses, travel notes, and a few thoughts along the way.

 ---